-3 As all FEI World Cup[TM] Competitions have the status of a Grand Prix, the minimum prize money requirements indicated above for the Grand Prix are applicable to the FEI World Cup[TM] Competition.
-For CSI-W Events with a Grand Prix Competition in addition to the FEI World Cup[TM] Competition, the minimum prize money requirements for the Grand Prix apply only to the FEI World Cup[TM] Competition; the Grand Prix Competition at such Events cannot offer more prize money than the prize money offered for the FEI World Cup[TM] Competition.
+3 As all FEI Jumping World Cup^M Competitions have the status of a Grand Prix, the minimum prize money requirements indicated above for the Grand Prix are applicable to the FEI Jumping World Cup^M Competition.
+For CSI-W Events with a Grand Prix Competition in addition to the FEI Jumping World Cup^M Competition, the minimum prize money requirements for the Grand Prix apply only to the FEI Jumping World Cup^M Competition; the Grand Prix Competition; the Grand Prix Competition at such Events cannot offer more prize money than the prize money offered for the FEI Jumping World Cup^M Competition.